Artist Talk and Screening of Dance Film created on the W.T. Preston Steamboat Saturday, November 23, 5:30-7:00 PM, at the Depot Arts Center, 611 R Ave

 Sunday, July 21.
 5-6 PM.
 703 R Ave., Anacortes WA.
 Free with RSVP

 Join MALACARNE in the making of a short section of a dance film.
 No experience required.
 Participants will sit/stand throughout the W.T.
 Preston to form a giant human chain.
 Community members of all ages, physical abilities, and ethnicities welcome.
 ADA accessible.
 Email email@example.com (no m) with questions or to RSVP.

-The Anacortes Museum is hosting a summer 2019 artist in residency for two regional artists to create a new site-responsive artwork for our National Landmark sternwheel steamboat in Anacortes, Washington.
-This opportunity will support the creation of a work of art that responds to the history, environment, and stories about the W.T.
+The Anacortes Museum is hosted a summer 2019 artist in residency for two regional artists to create a new site-responsive artwork for our National Landmark sternwheel steamboat in Anacortes, Washington.
+This opportunity supported the creation of a work of art that responds to the history, environment, and stories about the W.T.
 Preston: a 160 foot long, three-deck snag boat that once cleared the local river ways and is now located next to the Anacortes marina and Anacortes Maritime Heritage Center.

 For August, sounds and voices of working on the W.T.
-Preston come alive through a podcast Anacortesian Adam Farnsworth will create with oral histories and archival material.
+Preston came alive through a podcast Anacortesian Adam Farnsworth created with oral histories and archival material.